Relationship and Fellowship:

 The “overlap” between relationship and fellowship means that, even when a child of God is temporarily in a carnal condition (1 Cor.
 3: 1,3), he /she still has the invitation to intimacy with God (2 Cor.
 6:17,18).
 “God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord” (1 Cor.
 1:9).
 Fellowship may be hindered, but the call back to communion is continual (Rev. 3:20).
 Since true salvation is secure (John 6:37,39), the believer’s relationship with God as a son or doughtier is unchanging.
 This should motivate unhindered fellowship with God.
 It’s because He has promised “I will never leave you nor forsake you” that His child should turn from covetousness (Heb.
 13:5).

-For those of us who accept the spirit, soul, and body model of man (trichotomy, 1 Thess 5:23), relationship with God begins with regeneration of the believer’s human spirit; fellowship involves the soul and body cooperating with the Holy Spirit in the believer’s spirit (Rom.
+For those of us who accept the spirit, soul, and body model of man (trichotomy, 1 Thess 5:23), relationship with God begins with regeneration of the believer’s human spirit; fellowship involves the believer’s spirit, soul and body cooperating with the Holy Spirit (Rom.
 8:6,11,16).

 Importance of these distinctions